!! Stop Press !!

 • Submissions made without good-faith community consultation have created significant stress for adjacent residents and the broader neighbourhood.

-• Approving this development would set a harmful precedent, enabling developers to consume staff and Council time while undermining heritage and tourism values and the spirit and intent of the OCP.
+• Approving this development would have set a harmful precedent, enabling developers to consume staff and Council time while undermining heritage and tourism values and the spirit and intent of the OCP.

 • Council’s direction to planning staff to consider all of James Bay for HCA status should include pausing proposals that request variances, as well as pausing any applications within proposed HCAs until staff have reported back and Council has made decisions on HCA boundaries.